Program Date: January 22 - April 20, 2018

-The Penn Program on Opinion Research and Election Studies (PORES) is soliciting applications for its 2017 Fall Fellowship Program.
-The fellowship runs from mid-September through the beginning of December, pairing Penn undergraduate students with PORES faculty who are conducting research on public opinion, political outcomes in the United States, and elections.
+The Penn Program on Opinion Research and Election Studies (PORES) is soliciting applications for its 2018 Spring Fellowship Program.
+The fellowship runs from mid-January through the end of April, pairing Penn undergraduate students with PORES faculty who are conducting research on political outcomes in the United States using public opinion and election-related data.
 PORES is a research program within the Department of Political Science that aims to train students in the science of polling and analysis of election data.

 Project possibilities may include but are not limited to: